seominjoon/kaist-ai605/docs/index.md

 ## Time & Location

 Mon & Wed 16:00-17:15 via Zoom
-- visit KLMS or email a TA (or the instructor) for the invitation
+- Visit KLMS or email a TA (or the instructor) for the invitation
 - The class will be fully virtual
 - All lectures and materials will be in English